wkumari/draft-wkumari-dnsop-alt-tld/README.md

    time.
 It is inappropriate to use Internet-Drafts as reference material or to cite them other than as "work in progress."

-   This Internet-Draft will expire on 17 June 2023.
+   This Internet-Draft will expire on 14 July 2023.

 Copyright Notice

-   Copyright (c) 2022 IETF Trust and the persons identified as the document authors.
+   Copyright (c) 2023 IETF Trust and the persons identified as the document authors.
 All rights reserved.

    This document is subject to BCP 78 and the IETF Trust's Legal